Shawn-gitman/D_A_project/README.md

 ## RSKWP Dependencies
 This application is built in Flask web-framework along with Python.
 In advance, we recommend to install prerequisites in the command line.

-## Linear Regression
+## RSKWP Linear Regression
-Following code is the implementation of Linear Regression belonging to our platform.
+Following core code is the implementation of Linear Regression belonging to our platform.
 ```rb
     #Prediction-------------------------------
     score_list = []